MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 Please note: The Microsoft Graph PowerShell commands for this task needs to be added.
 Please proceed to use the Microsoft PowerShell commands below.

-5. Open **Windows PowerShell** and run as Administrator.
+4. Open **Windows PowerShell** and run as Administrator.

-6. Install **Azure AD Preview module**
+5. Install **Azure AD Preview module**
 	In the PowerShell window, enter the following cmdlet and press **Enter**.
 Enter **Y** and press **Enter** to confirm the installation of an untrusted repository.

         Install-Module -Name AzureADPreview

-7. Connect to your AAD tenant.
+6. Connect to your AAD tenant.
  Enter the following cmdlet in the PowerShell window and press **Enter**.
 In the Sign-in window, sign in as the Global admin - MOD Administrator(admin@&lt;YourTenant&gt;.onmicrosoft.com).

         Connect-AzureAD

-8. Load the Azure AD unified group template, by using the following cmdlet:
+7. Load the Azure AD unified group template, by using the following cmdlet:

         $Template = Get-AzureADDirectorySettingTemplate | Where {$_.DisplayName -eq "Group.Unified"}

-9. Check if an Azure AD setting is already existing and load it, if yes.
+8. Check if an Azure AD setting is already existing and load it, if yes.
 If not, create a blank Azure AD setting object.
 Run the following cmdlet to populate the "$Setting" variable:

         if(!($Setting = Get-AzureADDirectorySetting | Where {$_.TemplateId -eq $Template.Id})) {$Setting = $Template.CreateDirectorySetting()}

-10. Run the following cmdlet to modify the group creation setting for your tenant with the "EnableGroupCreation" attribute:
+9. Run the following cmdlet to modify the group creation setting for your tenant with the "EnableGroupCreation" attribute:

         $Setting["EnableGroupCreation"] = "False"

-11. Run the following cmdlet to add the just created security group **GroupCreators** as a permitted group to create groups, by their ObjectID:
+10. Run the following cmdlet to add the just created security group **GroupCreators** as a permitted group to create groups, by their ObjectID:

         $Setting["GroupCreationAllowedGroupId"] = (Get-AzureADGroup -SearchString "GroupCreators").objectid

-12. Review the changes you have just configured with the following command:
+11. Review the changes you have just configured with the following command:

         $Setting.Values

-13. Save the changes and apply the setting:
+12. Save the changes and apply the setting:

         New-AzureADDirectorySetting -DirectorySetting $Setting

     **Note:** Since this is a new tenant, there’s no directory settings object in the tenant yet.
 You need to use ```New-AzureADDirectorySetting``` to create a directory settings object for the first time.

-14. Test the newly configured settings.
+13. Test the newly configured settings.

     1. Connect to the **Client 2 VM** with the credentials that have been provided to you.

-    2. Test as **Alex Willber** from Teams desktop client, notice when select **Join or create a team**, there are options for **Create team** and **Join a team with a code**.
+    2. Test as **Alex Willber** from Teams desktop client, navigate to **Teams and channels** > **...** > **Your Teams and channels** >  notice when select the dropdown button next to **Create team**, there are options for **Create team** and **Join a team**.

-    3. Test as **Lynne Robbins** from Teams web client, notice when select **Join or create a team**, only one option **Join a team with a code** is available.
+    3. Test as **Lynne Robbins** from Teams web client, follow the same steps as the steps above, notice only one option **Join a team** is available.

         **Note:** When you are still able to create a new team, wait several minutes for the new configuration to take effect on your users.

-15. Revert the change for enabling users to create new teams.
+14. Revert the change for enabling users to create new teams.

-16. Connect to the **Client 1 VM** where you have **Windows PowerShell** opened.
+15. Connect to the **Client 1 VM** where you have **Windows PowerShell** opened.

-17. Load the Azure AD unified group template, by using the following cmdlet:
+16. Load the Azure AD unified group template, by using the following cmdlet:

         $Template = Get-AzureADDirectorySettingTemplate | Where {$_.DisplayName -eq "Group.Unified"}

-18. Create a blank Azure AD tenant settings object:
+17. Create a blank Azure AD tenant settings object:

         $Setting = $Template.CreateDirectorySetting()

-19. Apply the configured settings, to revert previous changes:
+18. Apply the configured settings, to revert previous changes:

         Set-AzureADDirectorySetting -Id (Get-AzureADDirectorySetting | where {$_.DisplayName -eq "Group.Unified"}).id -DirectorySetting $Setting

-20. In the PowerShell window, enter the following cmdlet to disconnect the current session from your Azure Active Directory tenant.
+19. In the PowerShell window, enter the following cmdlet to disconnect the current session from your Azure Active Directory tenant.

     Disconnect-AzureAD

-21. Close the PowerShell window and continue to the next task.
+20. Close the PowerShell window and continue to the next task.

 In this task, you have successfully created a new security group and configured Azure AD settings to restrict the creation of new groups to members of this group only.
 At the end of the task, you have successfully tested the new group creation restrictions.